 A litigation and insolvency lawyer with experience across a variety of areas of law, Melissa’s unique experience provides a valuable offering to clients in providing excellent advice and support.

 Melissa is an experienced litigator who has successfully advised clients across a range of disputes including commercial, contractual, corporate and personal taxation, trusts, employment, franchising and defamation proceedings.
 Regularly called upon to provide advice in property matters, Melissa assists with owners’ corporation disputes, commercial and retail leasing disputes and planning matters with local councils such as permit amendments, property borders and compulsory acquisition issues.

 In addition to litigation and disputes expertise, Melissa also regularly acts in insolvency matters advising both liquidators and individuals on all aspects of corporate insolvency and personal bankruptcy.
 She also advises on wills and estates disputes including Part IV applications and applications to revoke wills.

 Melissa has appeared in the Federal Court of Australia, Supreme Court of Victoria, County Court, Fair Work Commission, Administrative Appeals Tribunal, Magistrates Court as well as VCAT and works with Counsel on a regular basis.

 A dedicated and approachable lawyer, Melissa ensures she works in conjunction with stakeholders to understand their needs and achieve a positive end result.

 - Acted for a client who had a personal safety intervention order (IVO) taken out against them and ultimately had the IVO withdrawn.
-We are seeing the use of IVOs increasingly being used as a tactic by businesspeople against their business partners with whom they are in dispute.
+We are seeing the use of IVOs increasingly being used as a tactic by business owners against their business partners with whom they are in dispute